asseth/docs-traductions/Full_Casper_Chain_V2_fr.md

 <!--When a client changes its view of the head, they should also compute the list of attesters (a set of validators that need to sign off on the head; see below for details), and immediately publish an attestation for that block, signing the serialized form of the parent block with their key.-->

-Quand un lient change sa vue de la tête, il doit aussi calculer la liste des attestataires (un ensemble de validateurs qui doit approuver sur la tête&nbsp;; voir ci-dessous pour les détails) et immédiatement publier une attestation pour ce bloc en signant la forme sérialisée du bloc parent avec leur clef.
+Quand un client change sa vue de la tête, il doit aussi calculer la liste des attestataires (un ensemble de validateurs qui doit approuver sur la tête&nbsp;; voir ci-dessous pour les détails) et immédiatement publier une attestation pour ce bloc en signant la forme sérialisée du bloc parent avec leur clef.

 ### Beacon chain fork choice rule